1999AZZAR/use-waydroid-on-x11/readme.md

 - Cleans up any configuration files and residual files.

 This ensures that your system is returned to its state before the installation of Waydroid.

 ---

+## Troubleshooting

+- **Weston fails to start:** Ensure Weston is correctly installed and that your X11 environment is properly configured.
+- **Waydroid doesn’t launch:** Verify the Weston session is active and Waydroid is installed correctly.
+- **Performance issues:** Consider adjusting your system’s resource allocation for better performance.

+For more information, refer to the [official Waydroid documentation](https://docs.waydro.id/).

+---